-This is always the longest post I write all year, so get a cup of coffee and make yourself comfortable.
+This is always the longest post I write all year, so put on your cozy pants and grab a cat.
+You're going to be here a while.

 1. What was the single best thing that happened this past year?